leleliu008/C-examples/utils/sysinfo/README.md

 # sysinfo
-a C library and command-line tool to get your system's information.
+A C library and command-line tool to get your currently running system's information.

 ## sysinfo command usage
 |command|values|